God's Project: Background and promotion

-God`s Project was the band`s first album to be distributed by Sony Latin Music.
-In 2002, Aventura`s second studio We Broke The Rules sold over 1.5 million copies worldwide and the single Obsesion was a commercial success in Europe and Latin America.
-Following that, Aventura played about 140 dates per year combined in the United States, Europe, and the Caribbean, sharing the stage with a host of major acts.
-In 2003, the album's third album Love & Hate was successful but sales figures were lower than their previous album.
-In the United States, We Broke the Rules sold only 69,000, according to Nielsen SoundScan, and "Love and Hate" 48,000 as of 2005.
-With the new Sony Distribution, expectations were high.
-According to the manager band, Johnny Marines, citing presence in mass-merchant accounts and on Internet sites, explained "When you add them all up, they add up to something big" and "Sony has opened the doors for many forms of promotion we didn't have in the past".
+God's Project was the band's first album to be distributed by Sony Latin Music.
+With the new Sony distribution, expectations were high.
+According to the band's manager Johnny Marines, citing presence in mass-merchant accounts and on internet sites, explained "When you add them all up, they add up to something big" and "Sony has opened the doors for many forms of promotion we didn't have in the past".